Communities of Mistrust

 A sharp, structural diagnosis of why our society is drifting apart—and why "trusting no one" has become the new collective identity.

-We live in an era of "over-complexity."
+We live in an era of over-complexity.
 From the climate crisis to global pandemics and economic instability, the world has become too complicated for individuals to grasp fully.
-Paradoxically, while we need trust in experts and institutions more than ever to function, this very complexity creates the perfect breeding ground for suspicion.
+Paradoxically, while we need trust in experts and institutions more than ever to function, this very complexity creates the perfect breeding ground for suspicion

 In Communities of Mistrust, leading sociologist Aladin El-Mafaalani argues that this is not just a passing phase of political polarization, but a structural shift.
-He traces how individual skepticism solidifies into "communities of mistrust"—groups united not by shared values, but by a shared rejection of the "system".
+He traces how individual skepticism solidifies into communities of mistrust - groups united not by shared values, but by a shared rejection of the system.

-Precise, urgent, and devoid of moralizing, this book offers a crucial roadmap for understanding the "rationality" behind the rise of populism and conspiracy ideologies in the 21st century.
+Precise, urgent, and devoid of moralizing, this book offers a crucial roadmap for understanding the rationality behind the rise of populism and conspiracy ideologies in the 21st century.

 Contact Foreign Rights